calebchase/cytoscape.js-html-node/README.md

 - `zoomRange`: The zoom range for which the template html is used.
 The values for each `zoomRange` within a `query` should be continuous with ascending values.
 The minimum value of all `zoomRange` within a `query` specifies when to toggle between `altColor` and `defaultColor`.
 The largest `zoomRange` should be arbitrarily large.

 - Cytoscape data can be accessed within html using `#{data.prop}` where prop is some cytoscape node data property.

+- The parent `div` should follow: `<div id="htmlLabel:#{data.id}"></div>`

+Style suggestions:

+- The width and height of the parent html-node `div` should be specified.

+- The parent html-node `div` should be centered.

+- Either content should not exceed the height of the parent html-node `div` or overflow should be managed .